 Have you ever purchased something because a well-known person you admire used the product or service?

-I’m guilty of this — in fact, I recently bought myself a new waterski because a professional water skier and micro-influencer, Whitney McClintock, shared a video on Instagram of herself using the ski.
+I’m guilty of this — I recently bought myself a new waterski because a professional water skier and micro-influencer, Whitney McClintock, shared a video on Instagram of herself using the ski.

 I was in the market for a new ski and followed Whitney for quite some time.
-I figured since she used this particular ski, I should too — if Whitney promotes it, why wouldn’t I love it?
+Since she used this particular ski, I should, too — if Whitney promotes it, why wouldn’t I love it?

 You might be thinking, "Slightly questionable logic, Kristen."
 Maybe.

-But, did Whitney’s post get me to buy the ski?
+But did Whitney’s post get me to buy the ski?
 Oh, yeah.
-(And I do love my new ski for those of you wondering.)
+(And I do love my new ski, for those wondering.)

-This is just one example of a tactic used by businesses across virtually every industry called influencer marketing.
+This is just one example of a tactic businesses use across virtually every industry: influencer marketing.

 What is influencer marketing?

-Influencer marketing employs leading, niche content creators to improve brand awareness, increase traffic, and drive messages to brands’ target audiences.
-It’s this collaboration between brands and creators that allows businesses to expand their reach across their buyer personas.
+Influencer marketing is a strategy that employs leading and/or niche content creators to raise brand awareness, increase traffic, and market an organization's products or services.
+This collaboration between brands and creators allows businesses to expand their reach across their buyer personas.

-Examples of these channels include social media, blogs, columns, digital and print ads, and television.
-Influencer marketing is increasingly more popular among businesses these days because traditional advertising has become less effective in attracting leads and customers.
+Influencer marketing often involves using channels such as social media, blogs, columns, digital and print ads, and television.
+Influencer marketing is increasingly more popular among businesses because traditional advertising has become less effective in attracting leads and customers.